-Below are the facts on OMA Insurance offered through the Ontario Medical Association as of 2021
+Below are some details on OMA Insurance offered through the Ontario Medical Association as of 2022

-The OMA offers group term to 75 life insurance and a flex term 10 / 20 life insurance plan through New York Life.
+The OMA offers two life insurance options.
+A Group term to 75 life insurance and a flex term 10 / 20 life insurance plan.

 - The current OMA group disability plan terminates at age 70 unless you have opted for the 70+ extension.
 RBC coverage can be maintained to age 100.